-- 0.2 Go Ice Skating – Best Things to do in London for Christmas
+- 1 Best Things to do in London for Christmas

-- 0.12 So if you are planning to spend Christmas in London.
-These should help you find the best things to do in London during Christmas.
+- 2.8 So if you are planning to spend Christmas in London – this should help you find the – Best Things to do in London for Christmas.

 It’s the most wonderful time of the year and the British go all out to celebrate Christmas.
-There are celebrations across the country but Christmas in London is the best time to visit London.
+There are celebrations across the country but London put sup a great show.
+Christmas is the best time to visit London.
 There are large light displays across the streets, towering Christmas trees, and performances.
 One of my favourite is to visit the Christmas markets selling handicrafts and treats.
 Let’s find out the Best Things to do in London for Christmas

 So if you want to taste a bit of the Christmas come to London and celebrate it in Royal style.
 Whether you live in the capital or visiting it in the holiday period, London is a great place to soak in that festive spirit.

 London starts gearing up for Christmas well in advance and you can almost feel it in the air in early November.
 The stores start decorating their windows and the lights start turning on in Central London.
 This is when you can really feel the pulse of the city and it is at its festive best.